Home

 Something To Consider?

-Now it's at this time, that I would like to explain why I'm not going to be too critical when it comes to Jacob lying to his brother - especially while they were in the midst of their long overdue, great moment of reconciliation.
-Remember that sometime before Esau was extremely upset with Jacob - because of what happened between them and their father.
-By Esau being born first, what Jacob had received from his father Isaac - was suppose to be Esau's destiny, or so it seemed... until he gave it away.
+Now it's at this time, that I would like to explain, why I'm not going to be too critical, when it comes to Jacob lying to his brother -- especially while they were in the midst, of their long overdue, great moment of reconciliation.
+First off remember, that Esau use to be extremely upset with Jacob -- and like I'd explained earlier, because of what happened between them and their father, and by Esau being born first from out of the two -- that special blessing that Jacob had received from their father Isaac, was suppose to be Esau's destiny, or so it would seemed... at least, until he gave it away.

-Know that this was the very thing that had Esau so enraged with his brother, so much so, that he had vowed to kill him after their father had passed.
-So I can understand why Jacob did not want to remind Esau of this fact, by telling his brother that he was going home to take his proper position as the new steward of the Abrahamic covenant.
+And this was the very thing, that had Esau so enraged with his brother -- so much so, that he'd vowed to kill Jacob after their father had passed.
+So I can understand, why Jacob did not want to remind Esau of this fact?
+For he didn't want to tell his brother, that he was going home to take his proper position as the new steward of the Abrahamic covenant?
 Now does this mean that Jacob was right for lying?
-Of course not... and I'll be the first to state that he should have trusted God more.
-Know that I'm just pointing out that Jacob did it for peaceful motives and not deceitful ones.
-His heart was in the right place, but his trust in the Lord wasn't.
+Of course not... and I'll be the first to state, that he should have trusted God more.
+I'm just pointing out, that Jacob had lied to Esau, for peaceful motives, and not deceitful ones.
+For his heart was in the right place, but his trust in the Lord wasn't.

 In the next Bible Study Online Article

-Now that Jacob has settled in the "city of Shalem," how will this place treat him and his family?
-Let's just say that something happens to Jacob's daughter Dinah that puts the family in a very dangerous position.
+Now that Jacob has settled from within the "city of Shalem" -- how will this place end up treating him and his family?
+And you know what?
+Let's just say, that something happens to Jacob's daughter Dinah?
+Something that's so severe, that it ends up putting Jacob's entire family, in a very dangerous position.

 May God blessings be upon you, and thank you for your support